The Insider’s Guide to Peaks Island

 There are many places to stay if you plan ahead.
 Many of our adorable cottages are available for weekly rental (or longer).
 A longer stay allows you to enjoy island life—TEIA and library programs, events at the Fifth Maine, and more.
 Check the calendar for details.
 Pitching tents and camping is not allowed on Peaks.

-There are currently two or three public restrooms on Peaks Island depending on the season, all in the Down Front area.
+There are currently three or four public restrooms on Peaks Island depending on the season, all but one in the Down Front area.
 There are two public restrooms is located in the parking lot on your right when you disembark from the ferry.
 There is also a public restroom in the City of Portland’s Parks & Rec Community Center (aka the Library) on Island Ave.
-Please make sure you are not caught backshore needin’ to go — island trails are well-traveled, especially during the summer, and privacy is hard to find.
+In September 2023 a new public toilet was installed at the entrance to Trott Littlejohn Park, at Upper A and Florida Aves .
+Please make sure you are not caught backshore needing to go — island trails are well-traveled, especially during the summer, and privacy is hard to find.

 You probably do not need or want your car.
 Unless you have mobility issues, the island is best enjoyed on foot or by bike.
 Bringing a car for the day is usually unnecessary, always expensive, and can be time-consuming, especially in the summer when rates are high and the lines are very, very long.
 Burn off those ice cream calories and avoid the frustration of long car lines for the ferry by exploring the island on foot or by bike!
 Golf cart rentals and tours are also available during the tourist season but do sell out quickly.
 You can also rent a kayak and enjoy Casco Bay—the backshore waters are best left to experienced boaters.